Explore Mount Ruapehu on foot during summer (December to April, weather dependent)

 Knoll Loop Trail

-Duration: Allow 1 hour 45 mins (ascent and descent)
+Time: Allow 1 hour 45 minutes

-Length: 2km (return)
+Distance: 2km (return)

 Map and walk trails courtesy of www.whakapapa.com